-Sensitive Attorney Assists with Children’s SSDI Benefits in Mobile, AL and Pensacola, FL
+Sensitive Attorney Assists with Children’s SSDI Benefits in Mobile, AL

 According to the Social Security Administration (SSA), 98 out of every 100 children are entitled to benefits if one of their working parents dies and is no longer able to support them.
 Although disability benefits are available for children, many children do not receive these benefits because their surviving parent, grandparent or guardian does not realize they are available or because the benefits are initially denied and no one appeals.

-At Byron A. Lassiter & Associates, P.C., our children’s benefits lawyer in Alabama and Florida and support staff are committed to helping the families of disabled workers obtain the benefits they are entitled to, including SSDI and SSI.
+At Byron A. Lassiter & Associates, P.C., our children’s benefits lawyer in Alabama and support staff are committed to helping the families of disabled workers obtain the benefits they are entitled to, including SSDI and SSI.
 As a board-certified specialist in Social Security disability law, Byron Lassiter has significant expertise in even the most complex disability appeals.
 Yet our firm is also dedicated to providing support beyond the complex legal issues by addressing the pain, confusion, frustration and financial uncertainty you and your family face.
 We listen to your needs and concerns and work hard so you and your children always have someone who is on your side.

 Benefits for children

-Our Pensacola and Mobile SSDI benefits attorney uses more than 30 years of experience to help families and children of deceased or disabled workers who qualify for Social Security disability benefits obtain survivors benefits.
+Our Mobile SSDI benefits attorney uses more than 30 years of experience to help families and children of deceased or disabled workers who qualify for Social Security disability benefits obtain survivors benefits.
 With the help of our highly qualified support team, Mr. Lassiter offers thorough and efficient representation in appeals for qualifying children:

 - Unmarried children of a worker who dies under age 18